stlviper/18F-Prototype/README.md

 ![alt text](https://github.com/stlviper/18F-Prototype/blob/master/assets/process/component_snap.png "Components Snapshot")

-We conducted a user demo mid-day Wednesday to test the application and gather one more round of feedback prior to the initial prototype delivery.
-The accelerated project timeline posed some challenges that we addressed using an Agile software development approach and staying lean across the team, Figure 9.
+We conducted a user demo mid-day Wednesday to test the application and gather feedback prior to the initial prototype delivery.
+We addressed project timeline challenges using an agile software development approach and staying lean across the team, Figure 9.

 (Figure 9: Mid Release Demo 1)